Uterine Glands - surface epithelium invaginates into the stroma to form new glands.

 Very little secretion.

-Basal Layer (or Pars Basalis) - lower third of the mucosa that is retained during menstruation and regenerates the functional layer.
+Basal Layer (or stratum basalis) - lower third of the mucosa that is retained during menstruation and regenerates the functional layer.

 Myometrium - composed of three indistinct layers of smooth muscle.

 Inner and Outer Layers - mostly longitudinal bundles of smooth muscle.